jpletner/hour-of-code-adults/index.md

 The curly braces here denote a block of code.
 We put curly braces after the `if` and `else` statements so JavaScript knows what it should do in each case.
 JavaScript doesn't care about indentation; we just indent to make our code more readable.

 The thing inside the parenthesis next to our `if` statement is called a condition.
-We can use three equals signs to compare our `name` variable to the string `"Trey"` in the condition.
+We can use three equals signs to compare our `name` variable to the string `"Jenny"` in the condition.
 If this statement is true, the first code block (inside the curly braces) will be run, otherwise the code block after the `else` statement will be run.

 **Teacher note**: If less than 30 minutes remaining, do world domination.
 Otherwise, skip this one.